Wimfish1/SKEssentials/README.md

 Made by Wimfish1 for Minecraft.
 Simplify comamnds and add essential tools to your server!

+# Terms Of Use: I kindly request very few things.

+1. You are allowed to edit this Skript but I will not take responsibility for anything that breaks if you do

+2. You are NOT allowed to reupload, sell, distribute or claim that this is your Skript in any kind of way.

 # Requirements

 Skript <a href="https://github.com/SkriptLang/Skript/releases">(Link Here></a>